shajra/nix-project/doc/project-developing.md

 The scaffolded project has four dependencies:

--   [flake-compat](https://github.com/edolstra/flake-compat), to support users not using flakes (`nix/compat.nix`)
+-   [`flake-compat`](https://github.com/edolstra/flake-compat), to support users not using flakes (`nix/compat.nix`)
--   [flake-parts](https://github.com/hercules-ci/flake-parts), for an improved ergonomic experience when defining flake outputs.
+-   [`flake-parts`](https://github.com/hercules-ci/flake-parts), for an improved ergonomic experience when defining flake outputs.
--   nix-project (this project), for document generation (`support/docs-generations`)
+-   `nix-project` (this project), for document generation (`support/docs-generations`)
--   [nixpkgs](https://github.com/NixOS/nixpkgs), a central library for Nix almost all packages build off of
+-   [`nixpkgs`](https://github.com/NixOS/nixpkgs), a central library for Nix almost all packages build off of

 The `outputs` attribute is where we specify what our flake provides.
 We define it as a function.
 The head of this function is an attribute set mapping input names to their respective outputs.
-The body of the function return an attribute set of everything our flake provides.
+The function's body returns an attribute set of everything our flake provides.

+Note that what is specified in `inputs` describes how to get our dependencies, but this is different from the inputs supplied to the `outputs` function, which are the dependencies themselves.

-The schema of the outputs returned by this function is not strictly enforced by Nix, however some attributes are special with respect to defaults searched by various `nix` subcommands.
+Nix does not strictly enforce the schema of the outputs returned by `outputs` function.
+However, some attributes are special with respect to defaults searched by various `nix` subcommands.
 You can run `nix flake check` to see that your flake passes basic checks, including warnings for any outputs not recognized as standard.

 The official Nix documentation doesn't yet have a specification of all standard outputs in one place.
 The Nix wiki, though, has a [useful section on outputs](https://nixos.wiki/wiki/Flakes#Output_schema).

 ## System-specific flake outputs<a id="sec-4-2"></a>

 Flakes, by design, disallow the build platform from being queried, even to see which chipset we will be building on.
-This ensures some portability and reproducibility, but introduces some complexity when defining and accessing flake outputs.
+This restriction ensures some portability and reproducibility, but introduces some complexity when defining and accessing flake outputs.
 For every package, a flake must provide a different output for each system supported.

-This leads to outputs with attribute paths like
+Flake outputs end up with attribute paths like

 -   `packages.<system>.<name>` (how most flakes output packages)
--   `legacyPackages.<system>.<attribute path>` (how Nixpkgs outputs packages)
+-   `legacyPackages.<system>.<attribute path>` (how [Nixpkgs](https://github.com/NixOS/nixpkgs) outputs packages)

 You can see all the systems used by Nix with the following command: